U.S. Route 151: Dubuque to Madison

 The highway is limited access between the two interchanges that provide access to Mineral Point: CTH-O and WIS 23.
 WIS 23 joins US 151 heading northbound at that point until the first interchange at Dodgeville.
 This interchange begins another short stretch of freeway to the point where US 18 joins the route.
 US 18/US 151 heads eastbound past that interchange.

-The section of expressway past Dodgeville passes through rolling hills populated with farmland mixed with small woodlands.
-The highway passes Ridgeway and Barneveld.
+The section of expressway past Dodgeville passes Ridgeway and Barneveld.
 Access to Ridgeway is by an interchange and a surface intersection with a short business route on CTH-HHH.
 The interchange was previously an intersection; however, it was announced in 2011 that the first intersection would be closed, and an exit would be constructed, due to the numerous fatal accidents that happen at the intersection each year.
-The new interchange on the western end of town opened in late 2018.
 Access to Barneveld is at an interchange with CTH-ID and an at-grade intersection with CTH-K. CTH-ID parallels US 18/US 151 for the entire stretch between Barneveld and Mount Horeb.
 A section of freeway begins at WIS 78 and ends at the other end of CTH-ID as the highway bypasses Mount Horeb just to the south of the city's passing residential subdivisions.
 A mix of grade separation and level intersections cross the winding highway as it continues eastward until the interchange with CTH-MV (Verona Avenue) begins a section of freeway that bypasses Verona to the south.
 This section provides access to four interchanges including the two endpoints of CTH-MV.
 The freeway continues into Fitchburg and provides access to two interchanges at CTH-PD (McKee Road) and Williamsburg Way.
 The freeway then ends.
 The road continues as an urban multilane highway known as Verona Road as it enters Madison.
 Verona Road passes through a residential and commercial area on the Southwest Side of Madison.
 US 18 and US 151 merge east on the West Beltline Highway—joining US 12 and US 14.